anonymousmani/CRUD-django/README.md

 This project is built using a modern technology stack that may include:

-- **Front-End**: HTML, CSS, JavaScript, and possibly a JavaScript framework like React, Vue, or Angular for a dynamic user interface.
+- **Front-End**: HTML, CSS for a dynamic user interface.

-- **Back-End**: A server-side scripting language like Python (Flask or Django), Node.js, Ruby (Ruby on Rails), or others to handle database operations.
+- **Back-End**: A server-side scripting language like Python , Django to handle database operations.

-- **Database**: A relational database management system (RDBMS) such as SQLite, MySQL, PostgreSQL, or a NoSQL database like MongoDB.
+- **Database**: A relational database management system (RDBMS) such as SQLite.

 ## Contribution